Murkowski pushes back on White House rescission of public broadcasting funds

 Democrats on the Senate Appropriations Committee criticized the rescission package.
 Sen. Susan Collins, R-Maine, did too.

-In her state, CPB funding supports everything from “emergency communications in rural areas to coverage of high school basketball championships and a locally produced high school quiz show,” she said.
+In Maine, CPB funding supports everything from “emergency communications in rural areas to coverage of high school basketball championships and a locally produced high school quiz show,” Collins said.
 “Nationally produced television programs, such as ‘Antiques Road Show’ and ‘Daniel Tiger’s Neighborhood,’ are also enjoyed by many throughout our country.”

 Most of the rescissions package is aimed at foreign assistance, especially at PEPFAR, an anti-AIDS initiative launched by then-President George W. Bush.

-“But the administration’s attempt to root it out has been unnecessarily chaotic,” he told Vought.
+“But the administration’s attempt to root it out has been unnecessarily chaotic,” McConnell told Vought.
 “Instead of creating efficiencies, you’ve created vacuums for adversaries, like China, to fill.”

 Most Republicans on the committee, though, did not object to the rescissions.